H. J. Heinz Company complex

-The H. J. Heinz Company complex, part of which is currently known as Heinz Lofts, is a historic industrial complex in the Troy Hill neighborhood of Pittsburgh, Pennsylvania.
+The H. J. Heinz Company complex, part of which is currently known as The Preserve at Heinz and Heinz Lofts, is a historic industrial complex in the Troy Hill neighborhood of Pittsburgh, Pennsylvania.
 The buildings were built by the H. J. Heinz Company from 1907 through 1958.
 The complex is listed on the National Register of Historic Places (NRHP) and five of the buildings are listed as a Pittsburgh History and Landmarks Foundation Historic Landmark.